 - Happens in A Nightmare on Elm Street Part 2: Freddy's Revenge with the character who falls asleep in biology class.
 When the teacher removes the snake from him, the boom mic is clearly visible on top of the screen.

-- Lampshaded in the slasher film spoof Theres Nothing Out There.
+- Lampshaded in the slasher film spoof There's Nothing Out There.
 A character is cornered by the monster when the boom mic drops into the shot.
-He then Takes a Third Option by grabbing said mic and swinging to safety on it.
+He then Takes a Third Option by grabbing the mic and swinging to safety on it.

 Live Action TV

-- The information text on Doctor Who DVDs helpfully points out the more prominent boom shadows as well as other technical flaws.
+- Doctor Who, due to its No Budget nature and the difficulty of retakes for much of its history, contains many.
+The information text on DVDs helpfully points out the more prominent boom shadows as well as other technical flaws.

 - The directors' commentaries on the Fawlty Towers' DVD set also point out some of the worst boom shadows.